kyma-project/eventing-manager/docs/contributor/installation.md

    make uninstall
    ```

-## Run the Eventing Manager using Kyma's Lifecycle Manager
+## Run Eventing Manager using Kyma's Lifecycle Manager

-[Kyma's Lifecycle Manager](https://github.com/kyma-project/lifecycle-manager) helps manage the lifecycle of each module in the cluster and can be used to install the Eventing Manager.
+[Kyma's Lifecycle Manager](https://github.com/kyma-project/lifecycle-manager) helps manage the lifecycle of each module in the cluster and can be used to install Eventing Manager.

-To run the Eventing Manager, follow the steps detailed in the [Lifecycle Manager documentation](https://github.com/kyma-project/lifecycle-manager/tree/main/docs).
+To run Eventing Manager, follow the steps detailed in the [Lifecycle Manager documentation](https://github.com/kyma-project/lifecycle-manager/tree/main/docs).